 - November 19 - November 29, 2013 students can choose to go to under subscribed campus before a lottery is held

 - Tuesday, December 3, 2013 students lotteried to under subscribed campus are notified of the results

 - Thursday, December 5, 2013 lotteried students meet with Dr. Minns and Dr. Meyer

 Clinical Campus assignments are sent to all first year students

-- November 1, 2013 All campus assignments are final - additional changes must be approved by medical school administration.
+- December 1, 2014 all campus assignments are final - additional changes must be approved by medical school administration.

 For more information